containers/podman-desktop/website/docs/kubernetes/configuring-editing-kube-object.md

 #### Procedure: Creating an object

 1. Go to the **Kubernetes** component page.
-2. Click one of the options to open the respective object page.
+2. Click one of the options to open the object page.

    ![kube objects](img/kube-objects.png)